mjza/StackOverflowCrawler/README.md

 A project for extracting questions related different tags from StackOverflow

 ## Installation
-First, ensure you have html2text installed in your Python environment.
-If not, you can install it using pip:
+ensure you have html2text, bs4 installed in your Python environment.
+If not, you can install them using pip:

 ```
 pip install html2text
+pip install bs4
+pip install requests sqlite3
 ```
 ## Run
 Run the `main.py` file to run the program.